Favorites in Stereo

 Favorites in Stereo is a studio album by Jeanette MacDonald and Nelson Eddy.
-The album was recorded in stereo and released by RCA Records in 1959.
+The album was recorded in stereo and released by RCA Victor in 1959.
 For its monaural release the title was changed to Favorites in Hi-Fi.
 The album peaked at number 40 on the Billboard 200 chart.
 It was certified Gold by the Recording Industry Association of America on October 27, 1966.

 Background

-Nelson Eddy and Jeanette MacDonald were a popular romantic screen team in a series of eight motion pictures produced by Metro-Goldwyn-Mayer between 1935 and 1941.
+Nelson Eddy and Jeanette MacDonald were a popular romantic screen team in a series of eight motion pictures produced by Metro-Goldwyn-Mayer between 1935 and 1942.
 The two reunited on a 1957 broadcast of the CBS Television series The Big Record starring Patti Page.
 Their performance of the "Italian Street Song" from their first film together, Naughty Marietta (1935) created a renewed interest for the team.
 As a result, RCA brought them together to record Favorites in Stereo.
 During its making, MacDonald feared that the changing music tastes of the public would cause the album to underperform, and was pleasantly surprised about the album's success.